codepath/android_guides/Configuring-a-Parse-Server.md

 1. [Register](https://id.heroku.com/signup/login) for a free Heroku account.
 2. Establish a credit card through [Account Settings](https://dashboard.heroku.com/account) in order to add a free MongoDB sandbox instance.
 3. Fork a copy of the [Parse server example](https://github.com/ParsePlatform/parse-server-example).
+    * Modify index.js to include `CLIENT_KEY`.
+See (https://github.com/ParsePlatform/parse-server-example/pull/46).
+Push to this branch.
 4. Create a new Heroku app, pointing to this repository that was created.
 5. Add the MongoDB instance as an Add-On.
 6. Setup environment variables in the app settings (`https://dashboard.heroku.com/apps/<app name>/settings`):